 Look around you.
 Chances are someone is checking their work email on their smart device.

-Two years ago, we were talking about rogue end users who set up their corporate email accounts on personal devices.
-Now rebellious users with iPhones are mainstream.
+Five years ago, we were talking about rogue end users who set up their corporate email accounts on personal devices.
+Now rebellious users with iPhones and Android devices are mainstream.
 Since then, IT departments have accepted the inevitability of staff using their personal phones and tablets for work, and CIOs are seeing the benefits of workers who are accessible outside of the office.
 The conversation has shifted towards how to create a secure environment for data sharing on mobile devices, rather than preventing it in the first place.

 So what’s your strategy to allow people to transport the data they need on the devices they need?
 The hallmark of a solid enterprise device management policy hinges on a careful mix of security and flexibility for end users to choose the platform and device that works for them.
 With careful management, there’s no reason it can’t be a win-win situation.